transloadit/uppy/website/src/docs/core.md

 }
 ```

-`logger: Uppy.debugLogger` looks like this:
+`logger: debugLogger` looks like this:

 ```js
 const debugLogger = {